 Achieving comprehensive personal privacy is a complicated goal involving a lot of complex, discrete steps.
-On this blog I (and on the podcast we) spend a lot of time focusing on the highly specific, individual steps.
+On this blog I spend a lot of time focusing on the highly specific, individual steps.
 Often we fail to provide a lot of context for why we’re doing them, or how they fit into the bigger picture.
 This was called to my attention recently when an old friend contacted me.
 He has a legitimate safety reason to wish to be more private, and asked me for advice.
-Unfortunately, I don’t have a single blog post or podcast episode I could offer him that effectively introduces the basic steps of protecting your home address.
+Unfortunately, I don’t have a single blog post I could offer him that effectively introduces the basic steps of protecting your home address.

 Protecting Your Home Address